 Managing Drivers with Specific Goals

-Say you have drivers under performance development plans (PDPs).
+Say you have drivers under professional development plans (PDPs).
 These drivers have objective goals they are working toward in the name of improving their safe driving behaviors.
 To help these drivers achieve these goals, they need a transactional leader.

 There are three defining qualities of transactional leadership: organization, performance, and compliance.
 More specifically, transactional leadership focuses on identifying short term goals, crafting a plan to achieve them, rewarding employees who meet them, and hold them accountable when they don’t.